MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-edocuments.md

 ## Helper Procedures

-There is a set of EDocument Helper codeunit that consists of collection of utility methods that are highly recommended for building your localization app.
+There's a set of EDocument Helper codeunit that consists of collection of utility methods that are highly recommended for building your localization app.
 These methods can assist you in various tasks, such as effortlessly logging any encountered error messages.

 Codeunit list: